Easy Sauteed Oyster Mushrooms Recipe prepared with white wine.

 Instructions

 - Separate your mushrooms from each other, if they come in one bulb.
-Rinse the mushrooms to get rid of pollution and tap dry.
+Briefly rinse the mushrooms to get rid of pollution and pat dry.7 Ounces Mushrooms

 - Slice your mushroom.

 - Heat up a pan with olive oil to medium flame and add the onion slices.
-Fry the slices soft.
+Fry the slices soft.1 Tablespoon Olive Oil, 1 Onion

 - Add the chopped garlic and cook for a minute or two.
-Stir cook if you feel it's cooking to fast or reduce the heat.
+Stir cook if you feel it's cooking too fast or reduce the heat.2 Garlic Cloves

 - Add the sliced mushrooms to the pan and mix everything briefly.
-Let the mushrooms cook, they will reduce in size and loose waters.
+Let the mushrooms cook, they will reduce in size and loose water.

-- Add the salt and black pepper powder and mix.
+- Add the salt and black pepper powder and mix.½ Teaspoon Salt, ¼ Teaspoon Black Pepper Ground

-- Pour the white wine over the mushrooms and mix everything well.
-Let it all cook for another 2-3 minutes or until mushrooms are the desired consistency.
+- Pour the white wine over the mushrooms to deglaze and mix everything well.
+Let it all cook for another 2–3 minutes, or until mushrooms are the desired consistency.⅓ Cup White Wine

 Notes